sygdrome/brevifolia-gridsome-forestry/src/assets/content/blog/on-the-geneology-of-morals.md

 ---
-title: On the Geneology of Moralssss
+title: On the Geneology of Morals
 test: Not mines of moria
 author: Friedrich Nietzsche
 date: 2019-08-19T07:00:00.000+00:00